CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 The `instances` field immediately follows the `glTF` field (which may be omitted when `header.gltfByteLength` is `0`).

-The `instances` field contains `header.instancesLength` of each instance field stored sequentially.
+The `instances` field contains `header.instancesLength` of each instance field which are stored in groups of each field.

 Each instance has the following fields:

 | Field name | Data type | Description | Required |
 | --- | --- | --- | --- |